Gabii3355/MD_GROMACS_analysis/speptide/README.md

 structural stability, compactness, backbone conformations and electrostatic contacts.

+## Software and methods

+The workflow used:

+- GROMACS for system preparation, energy minimization, equilibration, production molecular dynamics and trajectory analysis,
+- VMD for trajectory inspection, secondary-structure analysis and salt-bridge analysis,
+- R for processing GROMACS XVG files and generating publication-style plots.

 ## System preparation

 The initial S-peptide structure, corresponding to residues 1–20 of